KKR hires former Australian Prime Minister Turnbull as global senior advisor

-HONG KONG (Reuters) - KKR & Co has appointed former Australian Prime Minister Malcolm Turnbull as a global senior advisor, the global investment firm told Reuters on Friday.
+HONG KONG, May 31 (Reuters) - KKR & Co has appointed former Australian Prime Minister Malcolm Turnbull as a global senior advisor, the global investment firm told Reuters on Friday.

 The appointment is effective from June 1, KKR said in a statement.